 I asked him about his family.
 Akhoon had a wife, and a daughter who had been married recently.
 By morning, the news of our escape had reached here too.
 Akhoon told me how the forces were looking everywhere to find the escaped Mujahids.
 My eyes fell on a sewing machine and I learnt that Akhoon was a part-time tailor.
 I used his scissors and the sewing machine to make a pair of gloves from a piece of my blanket that I had taken along from the jail.

-I found Akhoon to be very supportive and the same as I had done with Baba, I made him place his hand on the Quran and promise to protect our secrets.
-Akhoon wanted to run back home and get more food for us after he heard the truth but I refused.
-When his son-in-law came to check on us, Akhoon went to get the dawat (invitation) he was planning all along.
+I found Akhoon to be very supportive and did the same as I had done with Baba, I made him place his hand on the Quran and promise to protect our secrets.
+Akhoon wanted to run back to his home and get more food for us after he heard the truth but I refused but when his son-in-law came to check on us, Akhoon went to get the dawat (invitation) he was planning all along.
 He ordered his son-in-law to look after us and not to leave us alone in case we needed anything.
 Akhoon requested me if he could bring his daughter in to meet us too.
 He wanted her to see the Mujahideen.
-I skipped his requests multiple times, but he wouldn’t give up so we agreed to see his daughter.
+I ignored his requests multiple times, but he wouldn’t give up so we agreed to see his daughter.
 She and her husband later left for their home after meeting us.

 Akhoon provided us with a guide who was extremely happy for getting a chance to guide the Mujahideen.
 He also got some sugar, tea, cigarettes, and kulchas from for us which we might need on the way.
 We left at around 7:00 pm.